AdnanMalik0/ML-for-Solubility-Prediction/README.md

 G_sol, volume and SASA Removed.ipynb = This notebook contains a special case where features "G_sol", "volume" and "SASA" were removed.

-In the MAIN.ipynb as a part of data understanding and cleaning, we remove "G_sol" and "volume" because of their very high correlation.
-The other two notebooks are kept to answer two important questions:
+In the MAIN.ipynb as a part of data understanding and cleaning, we remove "G_sol" and "volume" because of their very high correlation with other features.
+The other two notebooks are kept to show the following:

 1. How final prediction performance drops if these features are not dropped, in All-Features.ipynb